devoncarew/jumping-frogs/README.md

 ## Princesses and Palaces

-The princesses are running to the palace - TODO:
+The princesses are running to the palace; they are running away from the bad princess.
+You help the good princesses.

 ## Dancing Ballerinas